jnsknn/cli-utils/README.md

 # Commands

 All commands except ?exit takes arguments.
-Argument are separated with space.
+Arguments are separated with space.

 - ?calculate [arg] calculates result from given string using JavaScript engine